For journalists & analysts

 The product's centerpiece is the Memory Constellation — a category-organised, editable graph of every fact bimi remembers about its user.
 Each fact has provenance, confidence, sensitivity, and graph links to related memories.
 The user can browse, edit, hold in review, or delete any fact; nothing about the user exists in a place they can't inspect.

-Appalogue is bootstrapped, has no third-party analytics SDKs in the binary, and uses Apple's MetricKit for crash diagnostics — attached only to user-initiated bug reports.
+Appalogue is bootstrapped, has no third-party analytics SDKs in the binary, and uses MetricKit for crash diagnostics — attached only to user-initiated bug reports.
 The company treats its privacy posture as the product, not a setting.

 Quick facts